sigsegv7/rv7/README.md

 *Work is being done, we are glad your eyes earn a delight.*

+## What is this?

+The threat of collapse for God's creation looms more than ever before, the humans have driven themselves away from the divine to certain evil.
+RV7 is a UNIX-like operating system aimed to be easily readable, modifiable, modular, and built by/for OSMORA.
+Those with non constructive disagreements and/or lack of use for what's to be used in revolution-phi may withdraw from this repository.

 ## Build Instructions for the RV7 Enjoying OSMORIANs

 > [!IMPORTANT]